 - WATCHMAN™ device: People who have arrhythmias are prone to developing blood clots in the heart’s left atrial appendage (LAA).
 WATCHMAN seals off the LAA, preventing clots from entering the bloodstream.
 This device reduces stroke risk and can be an alternative for patients who can’t take blood thinners.

 - Medication management: Some heart rhythm problems improve with medications that control heart rhythm or heart rate.
 You also may need blood thinners to lower stroke risk.
-Lehigh Valley Heart Institute’s Comprehensive Heart Rhythm Management Program offers ongoing care and monitoring for people with heart rhythm devices like pacemakers and implantable cardioverter defibrillators (ICDs).
+Lehigh Valley Heart and Vascular Institute’s Comprehensive Heart Rhythm Management Program offers ongoing care and monitoring for people with heart rhythm devices like pacemakers and implantable cardioverter defibrillators (ICDs).

 - Lead extractions: When necessary, our doctors use laser energy to surgically remove problematic leads, or wires, from pacemakers and ICDs.
 These wires may need to be replaced due to damage, recall, blockage or infection.